Bug report #9414

 edit: seems it does not work either.
 I am actually working on improvements on the CRS management but this will have to wait for 2.4, I will see if I can include a simple bug correction for 2.2.

-#3 Updated by kyle - about 6 years ago
+#3 Updated by kyle - almost 7 years ago

 All units reported by cs2cs -lu should be supported in parsing proj.4 strings in GDAL trunk.
 See gdal ticket: